metamaster2021/amax.contracts/docs/04_guides/04_how-to-vote.md

 # Before you begin

-* Install the current supported version of amaxcl
+* Install the current supported version of amcli

 * Ensure the reference system contracts from `amax.contracts` repository is deployed and used to manage system resources